Webull Review: My likes and dislikes of this trading platform

 Source: MAS

-What we’d like to see in Webull
+What I would like to see on Webull Singapore

-#2 – More education content
+#2 – More educational content

 As investors who like to perform analysis before buying into a stock, Webull does not offer us any research reports to help us make more informed decisions.